stavsetty/stavsetty.github.io/index.md

 - School projects
   - Weebly, WIX, Wordpress, Sketch
   - Designed a [mock SQL database](http://share.pho.to/Ah2fd) for UGA Sustainability and Athens hotel business
-- Worked on small jewelry business, [Setty Gallery](http://www.settygallery.com)
+- Worked on family jewelry business, [Setty Gallery](http://www.settygallery.com)
 - One of my first basic experiences with web design -- I created a website (not currently active) for a small marketing business